 Categories

 Episodes

-One game I’m certain I won’t wait for a sale on is Splinter Cell.
-Ubisoft, it’s been 3,801 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+If Ubisoft pulls some executive suit-and-tie BS with the next Splinter Cell, so help me.
+That is to say I’ll still probably buy it, but it has been 4,019 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories